hmrc/ctc-departure-guarantee-details-frontend/README.md

 # ctc-departure-guarantee-details-frontend

-This service allows a user to complete the documents section of a transit movement departure.
+This service allows a user to complete the guarantee details section of a transit movement departure.

-Service manager port: 10132
+Service manager port: 10128

 ### Testing